ousamabenyounes/PHPWpcc/README.md

 Install
 =================

-1 - Install PHPWPCC on your webserver
+1 - Installez PHPWpcc on your server by cloning this github repository
+Then you can launch: "composer install"

 2 - First launch of your PHPWPCC instance
 => Go to this url: http://YOUR_HOST_NAME/install.php